Profile

 Read more

 I do a lot of jogging to train for running events.
-At the moment, I’m training for a half marathon in 2025!
+At the moment, I’m training for a half marathon!
 Swimming is my favourite sport though.
 I used to swim competitively and have a collection of medals and trophies at home.

 I love travelling and seeing the world!
-A lot of the time I’m exploring new places, whether it’s by bike or on-foot.
-Painting is my stress reliever, I’m not very good at it but it makes me happy and collecting vinyl records means I have an extensive collection of music to listen to while I do it.
+A lot of the time I’m exploring new places by bike or on-foot.
+Painting is my stress reliever and collecting vinyl records means I have an extensive collection of music to listen to while I do it.

-As for science, I’ve been a science nerd for as long as I can remember!
-I loved everything science, from books to documentaries and museums.
-I grew up watching the likes of Sir David Attenborough and Steve Irwin (The Crocodile Hunter) who introduced me to animals and biology.
+I’ve been a science nerd for as long as I can remember!
+Growing up I liked going to museums and read books about anything from space to human anatomy.
+I also grew up watching Sir David Attenborough and Steve Irwin (The Crocodile Hunter) who are my biggest inspirations!

 -